uditkhanna112/nodetech/Readme.txt

-Steps to deploy on localhost
+Steps to deploy on linux based server

 1. Download the Source code as ZIP and extract using Winrar.